expo/expo/docs/versions/unversioned/guides/configuration.md

 - `extra`

    Any extra fields you want to pass to your experience.
+Values are accessible via `Expo.Constants.manifest.extra` ([read more](../sdk/constants.html#expoconstantsmanifest))

 - `rnCliPath`

 - `packagerOpts`

 - `ignoreNodeModulesValidation`

 - `nodeModulesPath`

 - `ios`

    **Standalone Apps Only**. iOS standalone app specific configuration